Topanga Canyon Boulevard/State Route 27 Emergency Repairs

 PROJECT UPDATES

-The total cost of SR-27 emergency repairs is at least $14.5 million, which is expected to increase.
+The total cost of SR-27 emergency repairs is at least $38.5 million as of January 2026.
+Structural work and repairs are expected to be completed by summer 2026.

 Photograph of hillside damage repair on State Route 27/ Topanga Canyon Boulevard